-continued...

-Hard disk QNX partition #1 4 Hard disk partition #2 5 Ramdisk 6 7 - This identifies the software driver for a driver_name particular controller. (xt, at, ...). h, t and n - The physical structure of the hard disk.
+mount disk drive /drivers/driver_name pa=os_type h=heads t=tracks n=sectors/track NOTE: IF YOU MUST SPECIFY H, T or N YOU MUST SPECIFY ALL THREE PARAMETERS In this command you have indicated 4 separate pieces of information. drive - The number of the drive from QNX's point of view.
+QNX allows drive numbers from 1 to 8.
+Note that unlike DOS which uses letters for drives, QNX uses numbers.
+Although you may choose your own drive numbers, we recommend you adopt the following scheme: DiskUse1Floppy 12Floppy 2 if presentcontinued l disk QNX partition #1 l disk partition #2 disk driver_name - es the software driver for a ontroller. (xt, at,). h, t and n - - The physical structure of the hard disk.
 If these parameters are omitted, the driver will assume a default which may or may not be correct.
-Please refer to the documentation on each driver. os_type - The name of the partition to use.
-This may be the name qnx, qny, qnz, dos, or a number.
-Type Description QNX partition (same as number 7) qnx QNX partition (same as number 8) qny QNX partition (same as number 9) qnz dos DOS 2.1 partition (same as number 1) 1 ...
-255 An explicit operating system os type
+Please refer to the documentation on each driver. os_type - - The name of the partition to use.
+This may be the name qnx , qny , qnz , dos , or a number.
+Type qnx qny qnz dos 1 255 Description QNX partition (same as number 7) QNX partition (same as number 8) QNX partition (same as number 9) DOS 2.1 partition (same as number 1) An explicit operating system os_type